Masked palm civet: Distribution and habitat

 The masked palm civet is distributed from the northern parts of the Indian subcontinent, especially the Himalayas, ranging eastwards across Bhutan, Bangladesh, Myanmar, Thailand, Peninsular Malaysia, Laos, Cambodia, Vietnam to China, Borneo, Sumatra, Taiwan, and the Andaman and Nicobar islands.
-It was introduced to Mainland Japan and Ryukyu Islands.

 It has been recorded in both evergreen and deciduous forest, and in disturbed habitat.
 It also inhabits fragmented forest habitats, albeit at reduced density.

-It is also found in Japan, where genetic studies indicate that it is an introduced species with multiple introductions over the centuries, at least two of which are from Taiwan.
+Results of a genetic study indicate that the masked palm civet is not native to Japan, but that it was introduced multiple times over centuries; at least two introductions were from Taiwan.